userid0x0/svn-docker/README.md

 # Description
 Lightweight container providing an SVN server, based on **Alpine Linux** and S6 process management (see [here](https://github.com/crazy-max/docker-alpine-s6) for details).
-The access to the server is possible via **WebDav protocol** (http://)
+The access to the server is possible via **WebDav protocol** (http://).

+Components:
+- svn + apache taken from Alpine Linux
-Svnadmin web-interface used from [https://github.com/mfreiholz/iF.SVNAdmin](https://github.com/mfreiholz/iF.SVNAdmin) version: 1.6.2 + some patches for PHP8.2
+- iF.SVNAdmin web-interface used from [https://github.com/mfreiholz/iF.SVNAdmin](https://github.com/mfreiholz/iF.SVNAdmin)
+<br>version: 1.6.2 + some patches for PHP8.2
-WebSVN web-interface used from [https://github.com/websvnphp/websvn](https://github.com/websvnphp/websvn) version: 2.8.1
+- WebSVN web-interface used from [https://github.com/websvnphp/websvn](https://github.com/websvnphp/websvn)<br>version: 2.8.1
+- Repos-Web XSLT Stylesheet used from [https://github.com/rburgoyne/repos-style](https://github.com/rburgoyne/repos-style)

 # Running Commands
 To run the image, you can use the following command:
 ```
+docker build --tag localhost/svn-server .
 docker run \
     --name svn-server \
     -p 80:80 \